 Establishing equality is a top challenge that the entire human society is facing at the moment.
-Businesses and specifically people management can play a significant role in this regard by making the workplace better for everyone.
+Businesses and specifically people management can play a significant role in making the workplace better for everyone.

 78% of employees who responded to a Harvard Business Review (HBR) study said they work at organizations that lack diversity in leadership positions.

-Equality in the workplace is making sure people are given equal opportunities, equal pay and are well accepted for their differences.
+Equality in the workplace ensures people are given equal opportunities, equal pay, and are well accepted for their differences.
 It is creating an inclusive and conducive work environment where employees feel secure and happy.
 Equality ensures removing any chances of discrimination in the workplace.

 Let’s evaluate some of the amazing benefits that your business can have by embracing equality in the workplace:

-When a company fosters equality in the workplace, the biggest advantage is the huge increase in opportunities to find competent candidates for hiring.
+When a company fosters equality in the workplace, the most significant advantage is the massive increase in opportunities to find competent candidates for hire.
 It brings the best people on board from the talent selection pool.

 Modern workplaces are changing rapidly.
 They are now driven by collaboration and teamwork.
-When you create a culture where people from all kinds of backgrounds are treated equally, it enhances collaboration.
+When you create a culture where people from all backgrounds are treated equally, it enhances collaboration.